 Transfer credit will be considered from an institution of higher education accredited by an agency recognized by the U.S. Department of Education.
 Course credit will be awarded for courses that are comparable in scope, content and number of credits to courses offered at Rockford Career College.
 Courses must be at the 100-level or higher and completed with a grade of "C" or higher or the equivalent.
-Technical coursework should be current and no older than eight (8) years; general education coursework should be current and no older than fifteen (15) years.
+Technical coursework should be current and no older than eight (8) years; general education coursework can be of any age; however, incoming transfer credit for GEN129 Veterinary Life Science and PHY100 Introduction to Physics must be exactly equivalent courses.
 Course Prerequisites and course sequencing must be observed to ensure appropriate skill development.
 A student will not be granted partial credit for a course; however, similar courses may be combined to allow for full credit transfer.
 If a student has a sequence or combination of courses that are worth fewer credits, those courses may be combined and granted for one course.
 If the course being evaluated does not match the content of the Rockford Career College course, credit will not be awarded.
 Students who have a confirmed Bachelor's degree or higher, supported by official transcripts in English, may petition for transfer credit for SS101 and SS102.
 The confirmed degree must be current and no older than fifteen (15) years.
+Students possessing a confirmed Bachelor's degree or higher that is older than fifteen (15) years who petition for transfer credit for SS101 and SS102 will be reviewed on a case-by-case basis.